Martorano'sReserve a Table

 - As the night gets later, music segues into a party mix of classic R&B, disco, slow jams and a bit of classic rock.

-- Try the cocktails with a scoop water ice dessert for a frozen treat
+- Try the cocktails with a scoop of water ice (a Philly favorite) for a frozen treat.

 The music is hot, the food is fantastic, and the crowd is already making it their favorite haunt.